South Florida Lawmaker Files Bill to Designate American Flamingo as Official State Bird

 Arkansas, Texas, Tennessee, and Mississippi also designate the mockingbird as its state bird.
 The bird is one of the more common backyard birds in the United States.

-No states recognize the American Flamingo or scrub jay as its official birds.
+No states recognize the American Flamingo or scrub jay as their official birds.

 American flamingos are native to Florida but disappeared around the 20th century.
 After 1925, captive flamingo colonies began to appear in South Florida, including a breeding colony at Hialeah Park Race Track in the 1930s.